HackBulgaria/Core-Java-1/12-SmallProject/problems.md

 ###### Additional: Implement a simple save-load mechanism
 When the user decides he wants to quit, don't lose his game forever.
 Save it to a location with a format of your choosing.
-You can use binary format + [serialization](http://www.tutorialspoint.com/java/java_serialization.htm)
+You can use binary format + [serialization](http://www.tutorialspoint.com/java/java_serialization.htm).
+It is up to you.
-When launching the game, if the user has a save, restore it.
+When launching the game, if **the user has a save, restore it**.

 ###### Additional: The most simple AI in the world
 Now, it's all cool playing with two players.
 How about playing against the CPU?